 Put all of the above into the Vitamix, and blend until combined.

 Take crust out of freezer, and pour filling onto the crust – spread with a spatula or spoon.
 Return to freezer to set – at least 2 hours, up to a day ahead.
-Remove from freezer before you want to serve, add the raspberries, and whipped cream if you like (see below).
+If frozen for over 12 hours, remove from freezer about 20 mins before you want to serve.
+Slice up, and top with fresh raspberries, and coconut whipped cream if you like (see below).

 Coconut Whipped Cream (optional)

-1 can of full fat coconut milk (just cream) – store in refrigerator for at least 12 hours beforehand)raspberry tart with coconut cream
+1 can of full fat coconut milk or coconut cream (just the cream) – store in refrigerator for at least 12 hours beforehand)

 1/2 teaspoon of vanilla extract